roadiz/.github/profile/README.md

 ### Development monorepo

 Since Roadiz v2.1, all Roadiz packages have been moved to [a single monorepo](https://github.com/roadiz/core-bundle-dev-app) to ensure code and version consistency and a smooth development environment.
+Each Roadiz sub-package is automatically splitted by Github Actions and versioned into existing `roadiz/*` repositories.
+These repositories will be *read-only* from now.

 ### Development pipelines